CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 • Thai Mueang National Park: A lesser-known park along Route 4, featuring waterfalls, hiking trails, and sea turtle conservation sites.
 If you’re a nature lover, explore more about the park on the Department of National Parks, Wildlife and Plant Conservation website for trail maps and visiting hours.

 • Khao Lak-Lam Ru National Park: Nearing Khao Lak, this national park offers a scenic coastal trail, jungle trekking, and panoramic viewpoints.
 It’s also home to Ton Chong Fa Waterfall.
-Plan your visit with details on the National Parks of Thailand.

 Helpful Info